HomeEmail WebhostingThe SMTP Servers - What SMTP Is And How It Works

 Furthermore, our email server is built from a number of separate little projects that work together, including:

 Dovecot – the Local Mail Transfer Protocol service (LMTP), in email lingo, it essentially runs IMAP to handle requests from users who want to authenticate and check their email.
 Dovecot’s LMTP service functions as the Mail Delivery Agent (MDA) by saving mail files on the server.
 Dovecot also handles all authorization.
-It checks users’ email addresses and passwords in the MySQL database before allowing them to view or send email.
+It checks users’ email addresses and passwords in the MySQL database before allowing them to view or send emails.

 EncFS – this is used to encrypt our email store.